 Practical Privacy and Access Guidelines

-If you would like to make a request for information under the Freedom of Information and Protection of Privacy Act, complete the Request to Access to Information form and return it via post to the attention of attention Michael Morton, General Manager of Corporate Services.
+If you would like to make a request for information under the Freedom of Information and Protection of Privacy (FOIP) Act, complete the Request to Access to Information form and return it via post to the attention of David Lawrence, Human Resources Manager.
 Alternately, you can fax your request to the attention of the Lac Ste.
 Anne County FOIP Coordinator at 780.785.2359.

 If you are making a request for general information, the initial fee is $25.
 Additional fees may be charged for processing costs over $150.
 There is no fee for a request for personal information unless the cost of producing copies exceeds $10.

 The FOIP Act requires public bodies to respond within 30 calendar days of receiving your request.
 The response will either provide the requested information or explain why the information is not being disclosed.
 In the case of a request for correction of personal information, the response will either state the correction has been made, or say the record has not been corrected but it has been annotated.
 The 30-day deadline may be extended if, for example, large volumes of records are involved or if third parties need to be consulted.

 If you are not sure if your request falls under the Freedom of Information and Protection of Privacy Act, please do not hesitate to contact the FOIP Coordinator.

 Accessing Information Outside of the FOIP Act

 Assessment Roll Information

 Assessment summaries for all properties are available on our website.
 An appointment can be made for inspection of the Assessment Roll at the County Office.
 Please note that it can be viewed only, and an appointment must be booked.

 The records requested would be reviewed to determine whether any of the exceptions to disclosure in the FOIP Act apply, and then all or part of the records would be released based on this review.